VeerendraPappala/An-Article-A-Day/README.md

 * Notebook - [Day-19](https://github.com/lilly-chen/Bite-sized-Machine-Learning/blob/master/Tree-BasedEsemble/Basic%20Ensemble%20Learning%20-%20Sample%20Code.ipynb)

-## Day-20 | Understanding Entity Embeddings and It’s Application
+## Day-20 | Essentials of Deep Learning – Sequence to Sequence modelling with Attention (using python)

 * We know that to solve sequence modelling problems, Recurrent Neural Networks is our go-to architecture.
 * Suppose you have a series of statements: